History of Asia: Korea

 During the period when the Korean War occurred, Korea divided into North and South.
-Syngman Rhee became the first president of South Korea, and Kim Il-sung became the supreme leader of North Korea.
+Syngman Rhee became the first president of South Korea, and Kim Il Sung became the supreme leader of North Korea.
 After the war, the president of South Korea, Syngman Rhee tries to become a dictator.
 So the April Revolution occurred, eventually Syngman Rhee was exiled from his country.

-In 1963, Park Chung-hee was empowered with a military coup d'état.
+In 1963, Park Chung Hee was empowered with a military coup d'état.
 He dispatched Republic of Korea Army to Vietnam War.
 And during this age, the economy of South Korea outran that of North Korea.

-Although Park Chung-hee improved the nation's economy, he was a dictator, so people didn't like him.
-Eventually, he is murdered by Kim Jae-gyu.
+Although Park Chung Hee improved the nation's economy, he was a dictator, so people didn't like him.
+Eventually, he was murdered by Kim Jae-gyu.
 In 1979, Chun Doo-hwan was empowered by another coup d’état by military.
 He oppressed the resistances in the city of Gwangju.
 That event is called 'Gwangju Uprising'.
 Despite the Gwangju Uprising, Chun Doo-hwan became the president.
 But the people resisted again in 1987.
 This movement is called 'June Struggle'.
 As a result of Gwangju Uprising and June Struggle, South Korea finally became a democratic republic in 1987.

 Roh Tae-woo (1988–93), Kim Young-sam (1993–98), Kim Dae-jung (1998–2003), Roh Moo-hyun (2003–2008), Lee Myung-bak (2008–2013), Park Geun-hye (2013–2017), Moon Jae-in (2017–) were elected as a president in order after 1987.
 In 1960, North Korea was far wealthier than South Korea.
 But in 1970, South Korea begins to outrun the North Korean economy.
 In 2018, South Korea is ranked #10 in world GDP ranking.